NibiruChain/nibiru-wasm/README.md

     └── 📂 core-controller    # Calls other admin calls from Nibiru foundation.
     └── 📂 core-token-vesting # Token linear vesting contracts with optional cliffs.
     └── 📂 core-token-vesting-v2 # Improved version of core-token-vesting-v2.
-├── 📂 nibiru-std      # Nibiru Chain standard library for smart contracts
+├── 📂 nibiru-std      # Nibiru standard library for smart contracts
     └── 📦 proto       # Types and traits for QueryRequest::Stargate and CosmosMsg::Stargate
          └──           #   Includes constructors for Cosmos, IBC, and Nibiru.
     └── 📦 bindings    # For sending CosmosMsg::Custom msgs on Nibiru (soon deprecated).